technojam/pre-membership-task-2k19/Android Task/Task2/Make_first_app.md

 ### Second Course "Working With Java"

-In this you learn to write backend in Java.\n
+In this you learn to write backend in Java.

 You will learn about how to take input from user and how to response on button click which will make your app more interactive and user friendly. in this you will also learn how to make multi-activity app and how to go from one app to other app like from your app to gmail, alarm, call, etc.